Financial-Times/origami/apps/astro-website/README.md

 ### Blog posts

-[TODO]

-Blog posts live in the [`_posts` folder](_posts) and the file names are prefixed with the post date.
+Blog posts live in the [`posts` folder](src/content/posts) and the file names are prefixed with the post date.
 Posts can include an `author` frontmatter value to signify who wrote the post, and an array of `tags` which are displayed alongside the post.
 The `description` frontmatter is particularly important for blog posts as it is displayed as a preview on the blog listing.
+The `publishDate` frontmatter for a date that newsletter was published.
+And `tldr` frontmatter is used to display a summary of the post before the main content.
+If it is omitted the description will be used instead.

 Newsletter blog posts must have an accompanying email, this is outlined in the section ["Authoring and sending a newsletter"](#authoring-and-sending-a-newsletter).